These days, news sites are flooded with articles about ChatGPT, the AI bot disrupting industries from programming to law.

 How do you use ChatGPT?

 ChatGPT is relatively simple to use—all you have to do is type in your request on the ChatGPT website or the WebChatGPT Chrome plugin.
-And, if you’re working from your iPhone, you can access ChatGPT via the ChatGPT iOS app.
+And if you’re working from your iPhone, you can access ChatGPT via the ChatGPT iOS app.

 For instance, you can ask the tool to write a poem, answer a question in Shakespearean English, or solve complex math problems.

-From there, you’ll get a unique, surprisingly-accurate answer on the same website.
+From there, you’ll get a unique, surprisingly accurate answer on the same website.

-And, what’s more, companies are already attempting to leverage GPT technology to support legal clients.
+What’s more, law firm’s are already attempting to leverage ChatGPT technology to support legal clients.
 Take, for example, Harvey AI—an AI tool designed specifically for legal work that is already showing promising results.
-With these developments, it’s clear that AI has a role to play in the legal system—though, what role that is exactly remains to be seen.
+With these developments, it’s clear that AI has a role to play in the legal system—though what role that is exactly remains to be seen.

 Challenges ChatGPT poses for lawyers